plingo: A system for probabilistic reasoning in clingo based on lpmln: Introduction

-In more detail, the language of \plingo\ constitutes a subset of \lpmln\ restricting the form of weight rules while being extended with ASP's regular weak constraints.
-This restriction allows us to partition logic programs into two independent parts: A \emph{hard} part generating optimal stable models and a \emph{soft} part determining the probabilities of these optimal stable models.
+In more detail, the language \plingo\ constitutes a subset of \lpmln\ restricting the form of weight rules while being extended with ASP's regular weak constraints.
+This restriction allows us to partition logic programs into two independent parts: a \emph{hard} part generating optimal stable models, and a \emph{soft} part determining the probabilities of these optimal stable models.
 Arguably, this separation yields a simpler semantics that leads in turn to an easier way of modeling probabilistic logic programs.
 Nonetheless, it turns out that this variant is still general enough to capture full \lpmln.
-Moreover, \plingo\ allows us to capture such probabilistic programs within the input language of \clingo.
-The idea is to describe the hard part in terms of normal rules and weak constraints at priority levels different from $0$, and the soft part via weak constraints at priority level $0$.\footnote{ This fits well with the semantics of \clingo, where higher priority levels are more important.} On top of this, \plingo\ offers three alternative frontends, for \lpmln, \plog, and \problog, featuring dedicated language constructs that are in turn translated into the format described above.
-As regards solving, \plingo\ follows the approach of \slpmln\ of reducing probabilistic reasoning to \clingo's regular optimization and enumeration modes.
-In addition, \plingo\ features an approximation method that calculates probabilities using only the most probable $k$ stable models for an input parameter $k$.
-This is accomplished by an improved implementation of answer set enumeration in the order of optimality~\cite{pajjan21a}.
-We empirically evaluate \plingo's performance by contrasting it to original implementations of \lpmln, \problog\ and \plog. {\ensuremath{\mathit{LP}^{\mathit{MLN\pm}}}}